monochandan/Text-CheckWorthy-Classification/README.md

 - How to handle imbalance text data.

-- Prompt engineering for data labeling and data processing
+- Prompt engineering for data labeling and data processing.

+- Tweet data scrapping for validate the model, prompt engineering for label automation.

+- Laveraging Data pruning techniques with LLM prompt engineering and  varies NLP libraries.

 - Evaluation of linguistic, contextual, and semantic features.